jiehuaou/demo-1to-many/bidirectional-N-to-N.md

 owns the relationship then you update the relationship by adding or removing SideB instances from a SideA instance** . but if you had a list of SideA instances for a SideB that you wanted to persist, you would need to iterate through the list and alter each instance of SideA in the list.

+# Simple rules of bidirectional relationships:

+*Owner is the table with the FK Column.*

+1. For **many-to-one** bidirectional relationships, the many side is always the owning side of the relationship.
+Example: 1 Room has many Person (a Person belongs one Room only) -> owning side is Person (with foreign key)

+2. For **one-to-one** bidirectional relationships, the owning side corresponds to the side that contains the corresponding foreign key.

+3. For **many-to-many** bidirectional relationships, either side may be the owning side.